It’s a perfect day for discussing the potential health benefits of coriander.

 If you want to discover more, please keep reading.

-It is also rich in minerals like calcium, iron, magnesium, manganese, phosphorus, potassium, sodium, and zinc.
+Coriander is also high in minerals like potassium, calcium, manganese, iron, and magnesium.

 The anti-inflammatory effects of coriander may protect against several disorders like Parkinson’s, Alzheimer’s, and multiple sclerosis.